IAKS Stadia and Arenas Expert Circle held first meeting

 The venue needs a social contract with its spectators

-The next Expert Circle online meeting will be held in December 2020 or January 2021, with the aim to compile information about re-opening spectator facilities.
+The next Expert Circle online meeting will be held with the aim to compile information about re-opening spectator facilities.